Pricing Get Quote

 2. Link Microsoft 365 and on-premises AD user accounts:

-• GUID as sourceAnchor: If you have Azure AD Connect, then use it to update the sourceAnchor attribute in Microsoft 365 with the GUID attribute value in AD.
+• GUID as sourceAnchor: If you have Microsoft Entra Connect, then use it to update the sourceAnchor attribute in Microsoft 365 with AD's GUID attribute value.

-• Convert GUID to ImmutableID: If you don’t have Azure AD Connect, then you can download a third-party tool to convert GUID to ImmutableID.
+• Convert GUID to ImmutableID: If you don’t have Microsoft Entra Connect, then you can download a third-party tool to convert GUID to ImmutableID.
 Use the tool to convert the GUID value of each user to ImmutableID values and update them in Microsoft 365.

 • Command to update ImmutableID attribute while creating new users